ersims/varan/README.md

 A webpack starter-kit for production ready webpack applications.
 Includes full support for server side rendered React applications out of the box.

-Disclaimer: There will be breaking changes and outdated documentation during the pre-v1.0.0 cycles.
+Disclaimer: There will be breaking changes and outdated documentation for packages pre-v1.0.0.

 [![CircleCI][circleci-image]][circleci-url]
 [![Codecov branch][codecov-image]][codecov-url]